qtpi-bonding-org/qtpi-info-website/_pages/mission.md

 * **Bot and Scam Deterrence:** Economic friction and pre-match anonymity reduce the presence of bad actors on our platform.

 ## Qtpi Culture
-Our principles are central to everything we do at APP.
+Our principles are central to everything we do at Qtpi.
 They guide our approach to user experience, drive our product development, and inform how we foster our community.

 ### Principles in Action